Khlung district

 Khlung (ขลุง, [kʰlǔŋ]) is the southernmost district (amphoe) of Chanthaburi province, eastern Thailand.

 Geography

-Neighboring districts are (from the northwest clockwise) Laem Sing, Mueang Chanthaburi, Makham, Pong Nam Ron of Chanthaburi Province, Bo Rai, Khao Saming, and Laem Ngop of Trat province.
+Neighboring districts are (from the northwest clockwise) Laem Sing, Mueang Chanthaburi, Makham, and Pong Nam Ron in Chanthaburi Province, and Bo Rai, Khao Saming, and Laem Ngop in Trat province.
 To the southeast is the Gulf of Thailand.

+Namtok Phlio National Park is located in Mueang, Laem Sing, Khlung and Makham districts.

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 90 villages (mubans).
 Khlung is a town (thesaban mueang) which covers tambon Khlung.
 There are a further 11 tambon administrative organizations (TAO).